Bergsøya, Herøy

-Bergsøya is an island in the municipality of Herøy in Møre og Romsdal county, Norway.
+Bergsøya is an island in Herøy Municipality in Møre og Romsdal county, Norway.
 The island is the location of the town of Fosnavåg as well as the Eggesbønes industrial area.

 The island is connected to other islands via a network of bridges.
 The Nerlandsøy Bridge connects it to the island Nerlandsøya (to the northwest) and a small road bridge connects it to Leinøya (to the east).

-The Flåvær islands lie to the south.
+The Flåværet islands lie to the south.
 The highest point on the island is Igesundshetta which is 216 m above sea level.
 The 7.6 km2 island has a population of 3,558 in 2014.